As a longtime pearl aficionado, I understand the allure of these timeless gems and the importance of finding the best place to buy pearls online.

 Keeping the theme of giving back, all of Brilliant Earth's pearl jewelry is made from recycled metals.
 That means it's much better for the environment.
-They also give you a wooden jewelry box as well as eco-conscious packing materials.
+I like how they also give you a wooden jewelry box as well as eco-conscious packing materials.

 Brilliant Earth also offers all customers the option of a paid repair service plan.
 It lasts for three years and customers have the opportunity to re-up it.
-The cost is based on how much the item you're purchasing is.
+The cost is based on the value of the item you're purchasing.

-The problem is they don't really tell you about it on their site unless you go searching for it.
+However, the problem I saw is that they don't really tell you about it on their site unless you go searching for it.
 If you don't talk to anyone, you might miss it.
 The warranty has to be called and added on after you make your purchase online.

 - Medium sized collection